bvn-architecture/styleguide/README.md

 * Adjust changes as above before pushing the changes

 ##Syncing Git-Hub
-Synicning your files with Git-Hub will allow you to work on a project with multiple people and keep track of every change
+You must receiving files from Git-Hub to work on a local
 * Open git-hub for desktop,
 * Press the "+" sign at the top left,
 * Select "clone",